Cawa94/BLW-Bites/README.md

 Additionally, I **coordinated and mentored a junior Android developer** tasked with recreating the app for Android.
 I provided architectural guidance, design specifications, code reviews, and ensured **full feature parity and UI/UX consistency** across platforms.
+You can find the Android version here: https://github.com/Froyder/BLW

 ---